 If you’re planning your retirement, you might have heard of the pension freedoms that allow you to access a tax-free lump sum from your pension at 55.
-But did you know, taking a pension lump sum, is just one of the ways that you can now access your pension:
+But did you know that taking a pension lump sum is just one of the ways that you can now access your pension:

 - Leave your pension invested if you don’t need to take money straight away

 - Take the tax-free cash and leave the rest invested

 - Take some or all of the money as a cash lump sum

 - Buy an annuity to provide a lifetime’s secure income

 If you’re considering taking a pension lump sum, it’s worth understanding how they work, the rules, and whether it’s in your best interest.
 We’ve answered some of the questions we get asked most frequently below, but please get in touch if you have any other questions, and we’ll be happy to help.

 A Pension lump sum is a lump sum amount taken from your pension.
 How and when you can take it depends on the type of pension scheme you have.

 Taking a pension lump sum from a Defined Contribution pension

 If you have any pension where you build up a pension pot that you will use to provide you with an income in retirement – it’s known as a Defined Contribution Pension.